Mohammad Amir Khatami

-Arteshbod Mohammad Amir Khatami (محمدامیر خاتمی) (1920 - 12 September 1975), CVO, was the commander of the Imperial Iranian Air Force, advisor to Mohammad Reza Shah and the second husband of Fatemeh Pahlavi, half-sister of the Shah.
+Mohammad Amir Khatami (محمدامیر خاتمی; 9 March 1920 – 12 September 1975), CVO, was the commander of the Imperial Iranian Air Force, advisor to Mohammad Reza Shah and the second husband of Fatemeh Pahlavi, half-sister of the Shah.

 Early life and education

 Khatami was born in Rasht in 1920.
 His father was a tea house owner and later dealt with real estate.
 His mother was a relative of Imam Jomeh, a significant religious figure in Tehran and a relative of Naser al-Din Shah Qajar.

 After graduating from the Alborz High School in Tehran, Khatami attended the military high school.
 In 1939, he began to study at the air force branch of the military college and graduated as a second lieutenant.
 Next, he took pilot training courses in the United Kingdom and graduated from the Royal Air Force College Cranwell.
 He was also trained at Fürstenfeldbruck Air Base, Germany, in the 1950s on jets as part of a group of 15 IIAF pilots including Capt. (later Lt.
 General) Nader Jahanbani, Lt. (later Lt.
 General) Amir Hossein Rabii, Lt. (later Lt.
 General) Mohammad H. Mehrmand, and Lt. (later Major General) A. Minusepehr.